Tuesday, February 28, 2023

 Being An Effective Longmeadow Select Board Member

-I asked Mark Gold- current and the longest tenured member of the Select Board (since 2009) for an outline of the “homework” that is required for him in order to adequately prepare for meetings.
-Below is his response:
+Because Dr. Lam and Ms. Peterson are newcomers to our local election politics, I felt that it would be helpful to ask Mark Gold- a current and the longest tenured member of the Select Board (since 2009) for an outline of the “homework” that is required for him in order to adequately prepare for SB meetings.

 Contrary to what many people believe, being an effective Select Board member is more than committing time for the meetings- two nights a month.